chidoneto/ChatRoom-React/ChatRoom-React/README.md

 ## Purpose

 This applicaton pretends to be a simple chat application, and it was developed in a couple of days as a coding challenge.
+See specs under ./spec

+I later enhanced the app to include reactions and an 'admin' capability to add new chat rooms.
+These two features were not part of the original spec.

 This application has been deployed to Heroku: [https://protected-journey-04810.herokuapp.com/](https://protected-journey-04810.herokuapp.com/) This was mostly done to be able to easily experience it in diverse devices.
 (There is a very raw solution for mobile, implemented with as few as possible modifications to the original desktop layout.)